telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 As with any ASP.NET Project, it is often helpful to clear the ASP Temporary files and the browser cache.

+In the same manner (copy and replace), you may also want to upgrade any [other assemblies]({%slug introduction/installation/included-assemblies%}) you are using, as well as localization files (~/App_GlobalResources), dialogs (RadImageEditor, RadEditor), [TypeScript definitions]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/typescript-definitions/add-typescript-definitions-for-the-telerik-ui-for-asp.net-ajax-suite%}), etc. Make sure to save any modifications you have beforehand to avoid losing your work.

 ## Upgrade From Trial to Licensed Version of Telerik UI for ASP.NET AJAX

 The difference between the trial and licensed version of the Telerik controls is built-in the assemblies themselves.
 You do not need license keys or activations.